Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring

 The annual cost of \Axel ~damage is roughly one trillion dollars \citep{Cal23,Liu23A}. \Ki An accurate \Axel ~prediction for just one year ahead would save the global economy trillions of dollars by mitigating long-term productivity losses \citep{Hsi11,Xu26}. \Ki If decadal reliable El Niño forecasts were possible, they would allow us to prepare for these climatological disasters well in advance. \Ki Such forecasts would stabilise global agriculture and economy by replacing reactive guesswork with proactive planning \citep{Sol22}.

 The total solar irradiance varies by about 0.1\% during the solar cycle \citep{Wil91,Fro98}. \Ki Some studies have proposed a connection between solar cycle and climate temperature \citep{Fri91,Sch11A,Had13,Con21}. \Ki Recent research has confirmed that solar irradiance fluctuations have a negligible impact on global warming \citep{Gra10,Kop11,Loc20}. \Ki In the mainstream solar dynamo models, the stochastic and non-stationary solar cycle cannot cause any strictly periodic solar forcing \citep{Uso17,Cha20}. \Ki The alternative planetary tidal dynamo models could provide a precise solar cycle “clocking” mechanism \citep{Abr12,Kle23,Mou25,Ste25,Jet25,Ste26}. \Ki Our DCM has already detected extremely significant, strictly periodic signals in the sunspot record \citep{Jet25}. \Ki Reliable decadal \Axel ~forecasts may succeed, if the solar forcing is discovered to cause strictly periodic changes in the \Data ~data. \Ki This would challenge the mainstream climate and solar dynamo theories.

-We present the DCM formulation in Section \ref{SectDCM}).
+This study proceeds through following stages.
+We present DCM formulation (Section \ref{SectDCM}).
 The \WDE ~is discussed (Section \ref{SectWDE}).
-Complex {time series} are simulated using the DCM model (Sect. \ref{SectSimulations}).
-The four DFT limitations are discussed in Section \ref{SectDFT} (Equations \ref{EqTooShort}-\ref{EqSine}).
-DCM and DFT time series analysis of the simulated data samples shows that DCM does not suffer from the DFT limitations (Sects. \ref{SectModelOne}-\ref{SectModelSeven}).
-We then present the identification of the best DCM model for the data (Sect. \ref{SectBestModel}), the DCM significance estimates (Sect. \ref{SectSignificance}), the well-posed computational DCM model solution (Section \ref{SectIllPosed}) and DCM forecasts (Section \ref{SectForecast}).
+Complex {time series} are simulated using DCM model (Sect. \ref{SectSimulations}).
+DFT and its {\AL{}s} are presented (Section \ref{SectDFT}). \Ki We compare our DCM to the renowned DFT. \Ki The time series analysis of simulated data sets shows that the {\AL{}s} of DFT do not constrain DCM (Sections \ref{SectModelOne}-\ref{SectSummary}).
+Then, we present the identification of the best DCM model for the data (Section \ref{SectBestModel}), DCM significance estimates (Section \ref{SectSignificance}), the well-posed computational DCM model solution (Section \ref{SectIllPosed}) and DCM forecasts (Section \ref{SectForecast}).
 We summarise why DCM outperforms other frequency-domain parametric time series analysis methods (Section \ref{SectDiscussion}).
 In our stress test, we show that DCM can model and forecast the \Axel ~time series (Section \ref{SectStress}).
 Many tables and figures are published only in Supplementary material.